AndreBaltazar8/ablac/docs/toolchain.md

 checker is available to HTTP libraries, though request-handler adoption still needs an explicit API policy for promoted response values and long-lived state.

-The complete compiler rebuild uses the same public command as every program:
-`ablac build bootstrap/compiler/orc_main.ab -o build/ablac-next`.
-It runs under a four-GiB address-space and time watchdog, and native output publication is transactional. `tools/build-self-hosted-release.sh` remains a lower-peak recovery/bootstrap path that splits deterministic LLVM emission, object optimization, and linking into guarded processes.
+The complete compiler rebuild uses `tools/build-self-hosted-release.sh build/ablac.bin build/ablac-next`.
+It splits deterministic LLVM emission, object generation, and linking into separate bounded processes so the frontend and LLVM object-generation heap peaks do not coexist.
+The release gate verifies byte-identical IR from the rebuilt compiler.